jihoo-kim/Data-Science-for-COVID-19/README.md

 - [[DS4C] Korea, Wonderland?
 (Fight against COVID-19)](https://www.kaggle.com/kimjihoo/ds4c-korea-wonderland-fight-against-covid-19)

 ## Update
-We update our dataset weekly to ensure accuracy and stability of it.
+We update our dataset monthly to ensure accuracy and stability of it.

 ## Acknowledgements
 Thanks sincerely to all the members of KCDC and local governments.